felleg/felleg.gitlab.io-backup/content/posts/20210628-keyboards.md

 Because it is one of the rare physical tools of my trade (computer work), it might not surprise you that I have a certain fascination when it comes to keyboards.
-While I am no expert on the matter, my personal keyboard setup is something that I enjoy trying to optimize every day, even if just bit by bit.
-It is a complicated task because there are many things to take into account:
+While I am no expert on the matter, my personal keyboard setup is something I enjoy trying to optimize every day, even if just bit by bit.
+It is a quite the puzzle because there are many things to take into account:

 * The size of the working space
 * The typing speed required to work comfortably